In re Long-Distance Telephone Service Federal Excise Tax Refund Litigation

-Chimicles & Tikellis LLP, along with its co-counsel, scored another major victory in a decision by the United States Court of Appeals for the District of Columbia Circuit (the “D.C.
+Chimicles Schwartz Kriner & Donaldson-Smith LLP (CSK&D), along with its co-counsel, scored another major victory in a decision by the United States Court of Appeals for the District of Columbia Circuit (the “D.C.
 Circuit”) that was released on July 1, 2011.
-C&T, which is a member of the court-appointed Plaintiffs’ Executive Committee, represents a proposed nationwide class of taxpayers who paid a telephone excise tax to their telephone providers, which then remitted it to the Internal Revenue Service (“I.R.S.”).
+CSK&D, which is a member of the court-appointed Plaintiffs’ Executive Committee, represents a proposed nationwide class of taxpayers who paid a telephone excise tax to their telephone providers, which then remitted it to the Internal Revenue Service (“I.R.S.”).
 The relevant tax law provides that the excise tax is only applicable to long distance toll telephone services that are charged based on both the distance and transmission time of the call.
 For many years, however, the I.R.S. improperly assessed the excise tax on telephone calls for which consumers were charged solely on the basis of the duration of the call (and without regard to distance).

 The D.C.
 Circuit’s opinion can be viewed by clicking below.